Then the LORD will go forth and fight against those nations, as when He fights on a day of battle.Zechariah 14:3(NASB)

-When God chose Abraham, Isaac, Jacob, and Israel to be His chosen nations, through whom the Messiah would be born, He also promised them the land of Israel and many blessings besides.
+When God chose Abraham, Isaac, Jacob, and Israel, to be His chosen nation through whom the Messiah would be born, He also promised them the land of Israel and many blessings besides.
 When the Lord called David to shepherd His people Israel, He promised to build him a house.
 He promised that one of His descendants would sit on his royal throne, forever.

-Heavenly Father, thank You that Your word is trustworthy and true, and that Your promises, to both Israel and the Church, stand fast forever and ever.
-Thank You that in Your goodness and grace You purposed to save Your rebellious people and have set out Your battle plan, in the pages of Scripture.
-Thank You, that despite their rebellion, You will not forsaken Your people Israel, and that a day is coming when salvation will come to that whole nation.
-Thank You, also, for Your many precious promises to the Church.
+Heavenly Father, thank You that Your Word is trustworthy and true, and that Your promises, to both Israel and the Church, stand fast for ever and ever.
+Thank You that in Your goodness and grace, You purposed to save Your rebellious people and have set out Your battle plan, in the pages of Scripture.
+Thank You that despite their rebellion, You will not forsake Your people, Israel, and that a day is coming when salvation will come to that whole nation.
+Thank You also, for Your many precious promises to the Church.
 May I be a worthy witness to Your goodness and grace, and stand fast on the Word of truth.
 This I ask in Jesus' precious name, AMEN.